-4. Select the type of Out of Band Controller Discovery that you want Spheras Storage Director to use.
-See step 5 on page 49.
+4 Select the type of Out of Band Controller Discovery that you want Spheras Storage Director to use.
+See step 5 in 3.4.1 To define a new server: on page 49.

-When you log onto a server, your access is based on the user group in which you belong.
-To view or change security options, you must be connected to that server.

-If you are using the dynamic discovery feature over a large network that contains numerous controller-based storage subsystems, the Spheras Storage Director interface may take a long time before the screen allows input from the user.
-Some of the reasons for the long delay include busy controllers and the available bandwidth on the network.

-If a controller is connected to a host with both Fibre Channel and Ethernet (TCP/IP) connections, the Ethernet connection takes precedence and the Fibre Channel connection is not used.
+- When you log onto a server, your access is based on the user group in which you belong.
+To view or change security options, you must be connected to that server. - If you are using the dynamic discovery feature over a large network that contains numerous controller-based storage subsystems, the Spheras Storage Director interface may take a long time before the screen allows input from the user.
+Some of the reasons for the long delay include busy controllers and the available bandwidth on the network. - If a controller is connected to a host with both Fibre Channel and Ethernet (TCP/IP) connections, the Ethernet connection takes precedence and the Fibre Channel connection is not used.

-1.21 Deleting a Server
+3.4.3 Deleting a Server